MarcoMencucci/autonomous_agent_pjwk/README.md

 * **Grid Environment:** Discrete `NX x NY` world with polygonal obstacles.
 * **Agent State:** The agent's state is defined by `(x, y, theta_idx)`, where `theta_idx` represents the discrete orientation (72 possible angles).
 * **Agent Actions:** The agent has three discrete actions: `TURN_LEFT`, `TURN_RIGHT`, `MOVE_FORWARD`.
+* **Sim-to-Real Validation:** The project implements an evaluation pipeline that tests the discrete policy in a Continuous Environment, highlighting the "Sim-to-Real" gap.
 * **Collision Detection:** Uses the `Shapely` library to calculate the exact intersection between the robot's rotated footprint and obstacles, including map boundaries as impassable barriers.
 * **Advanced Reward Shaping:** Uses a system of rewards and penalties to guide learning:
     * `R_GOAL`: Positive reward for reaching the target.